johncorderox/Rails-API-React-Tutorial/README.md

 which allows us to call the json data from `localhost:3000/api/v1/movies`

-6. Let's seed our sqlite database with some classic movies so we can practice getting data with GET requests to the API.
+6. Let's seed our PG database with some classic movies so we can practice getting data with GET requests to the API.

 Copy and paste the following data to your `db/seeds.rb` file.